concourse/github-release-resource/README.md

   will be detected and published.
 Note that releases must have semver compliant tags to be detected, even if they're drafts.

+* `pre_release`: *Optional.
+Default `false`.* When set to `true`, `put` produces pre-release and `check` only detects prereleases.
+If `false`, only non-prerelease releases will be detected and published.
+Note that releases must have semver compliant tags to be detected.

 ### Example

 ``` yaml